Kirsten Drysdale

-Kirsten Drysdale (born 1984) is an Australian television presenter and journalist.
+Kirsten Kathleen Drysdale (born 1984) is an Australian television presenter and journalist.

 Drysdale was born and raised in Mackay, Queensland.

 Before beginning her career at the ABC, Drysdale worked for a production company in Brisbane that produced documentaries and multimedia for museums and exhibitions.
 During this time, she was also pursuing a sporting career, playing hockey for the Queensland Scorchers.
 After suffering an injury, she successfully applied for a position in the ABC television comedy and current affairs programme, Project NEXT, which was later renamed Hungry Beast.